 We partnered with CodeSpeak Labs, which specializes in computer science education for kids, to bring you these resources.

 Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Programming Robots Activity Booklet to fulfill the requirements for this Brownie Badge.
-This booklet has interactive activities and puzzles that teach girls how to program robots.
+If so, use this Activity Booklet with interactive activities and puzzles that teach girls how to program robots.
 These activities include identifying real robots, learning sing-a-longs with robot vocabulary, and reading computer code.
 With step-by-step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 Watch and Discuss Real Life Robots